 Booking your procedure

-Once you have booked in for your cosmetic surgery procedure at Centre for Surgery, a member of our clinical support team will get in touch to begin the process of preparing you for surgery and will provide you with the necessary support including answering any questions you may have about your surgery, the need for further preoperative appointments which may include an anaesthetist assessment and any required medical documentation such as a GP summary.
+Once you have booked your cosmetic surgery procedure at Centre for Surgery, a member of our clinical support team will get in touch to begin the process of preparing you for surgery and will provide you with the necessary support, including answering any questions you may have about your surgery, the need for further preoperative appointments which may include an anaesthetist assessment and any required medical documentation such as a GP summary.
 For procedures carried out under general anaesthetic, it is our policy to request a GP summary for all patients in line with national guidance.

 The clinical support team will collect all the required medical documentation and will liaise closely with our preoperative nursing team, the anaesthetist and your surgeon.
-You may be required to have certain blood tests or an ECG if requested by your doctor and this should be carried out in good time to enable interpretation of the results from such tests.
+You may be required to have certain blood tests or an ECG if requested by your doctor, and this should be carried out in good time to enable interpretation of the results from such tests.
 We are here to support you and to ensure that as you get closer to the date of your surgery, you are in the best-prepared state for surgery.